puneetsharma0910/StayEase/README.md

 # StayEase

-StayEase is a full-fledged MERN stack Airbnb clone that allows users to list, search, and book accommodations seamlessly.
+StayEase is a full-fledged MERN stack project that allows users to list, search, and book accommodations seamlessly.
 It includes features such as authentication, property management, booking functionality, and cloud-based image storage.

 ## 📌 Features